Gastric Bypass, Houston

 Gastric bypass surgery in Houston advantages include:

-- Very good short-term weight loss (70 to 80 percent excess weight loss)
+- Short-term weight loss (70 to 80 percent excess weight loss)

 - Excellent resolution of obesity-related health problems which include hypertension, diabetes, sleep apnea, and acid reflux.